Real Forms of Holomorphic Hamiltonian Systems: Branes

-For a different choice of distinguished complex structure we apply the same argument.
-For \(J\) we must consider \(\mu^{-1}(-1)^s\) where \(\mu=\mu_3+i\mu_1\), and for \(K\) we have \(\mu^{-1}(i)^s\) where \(\mu=\mu_1+i\mu_2\).
-In both cases, all points in these fibres are stable, and so the equivalent quotient construction in \eqref{holomorphic_quotient} is the holomorphic symplectic reduced space in \eqref{holoreducedsphere}. \end{proof}
+For a different choice of distinguished complex structure, we apply the same argument.
+For~$J$, we must consider $\mu_m^{-1}(-\Id_m)$ for $\mu_m=\mu_3+{\rm i}\mu_1$, and for $K$ we have $\mu_m^{-1}({\rm i}\cdot\Id_m)$ where ${\mu_m=\mu_1+{\rm i}\mu_2}$.
+In both cases, the momentum conditions imply that the matrices $(X,Y)$ and~$(U,V)$ all have maximal rank, and a slight alteration to the claim above establishes that the quotients may be identified with the holomorphic symplectic reduced spaces in \eqref{coad_orbit}. \end{proof}